BRETT MURRAY

 The Scurvy Show, Newtown Galleries, Johannesburg, South Africa

-Venice Bienalle, Malcome Payne’s installation, Italy
+Venice Biennale, Malcolm Payne’s installation, Italy

-Springtime in Chile, Museum of Contemporary Art, Santiago, Chile
+Spring time in Chile, Museum of Contemporary Art, Santiago, Chile

 Panoramas of Passage: Changing Landscapes - South Africa, Albany Museum, Grahamstown, South Africa